Will you tell her?

 The Family and Consumer Sciences Concentration prepares women to model the characteristics of a Godly woman as outlined in Scripture.
 Students gain understanding of biblical homemaking and focus on personal vocational assessment.
 This concentration challenges women both intellectually and practically, equipping them to understand and engage today’s culture and impact women and families for Christ.
-The Homemaking Concentration is available within the Bachelor of Science in Biblical Studies and the Bachelor of Arts in Humanities in the College at Southwestern.
+The Homemaking Concentration is available within the Bachelor of Science in Biblical Studies and the Bachelor of Arts in Humanities at Scarborough College.

 The Master of Arts in Christian Education (MACE) Degree with a Family and Consumer Sciences Concentration at Southwestern Baptist Theological Seminary is designed as a comprehensive degree for fulfilling God's plan for the home and those who dwell therein.
 Dedicated to training the total Christian woman ... spiritually, academically and professionally, it provides both the theological base and the practical knowledge to understand and implement that plan.

-Women’s Ministry Concentration in the Terry School of Church and Family Ministries and the School of Theology
+Women’s Ministry Concentration in the Terry School of Educational Ministries and the School of Theology

 The Master of Arts in Christian Education is designed primarily for the person who plans to perform various educational ministries in the church.
 Twenty-six hours of this 64-hour program consist of biblical and theological studies.